 Requisite: BIOL 191 or equivalent.
 Limited to 30 students.
 Not open to first-year students.
 Fall semester.
-Professors Jeong and Ratner.
+Professor Jeong

 (Offered as BIOL 291 and BCBP 291) An analysis of the structure and function of cells in plants, animals, and bacteria.
 Topics to be discussed include the cell surface and membranes, cytoskeletal elements and motility, cytoplasmic organelles and bioenergetics, the interphase nucleus and chromosomes, mitosis, meiosis, and cell cycle regulation.
 Four classroom hours and three hours of laboratory per week.

 Requisite: BIOL 191 and completion of, or concurrent registration in, CHEM 161.
 Limited to 24 students.
 Spring semester.
 Professor Poccia.2016-17: Not offered

 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.
 A student may not receive credit for both BCBP/BIOL/CHEM 331 and CHEM 330.

 Requisite: CHEM 221 and BIOL 191; or consent of the instructor.
 CHEM 231 is a co-requisite.
 Limited to 45 students.
 Spring semester.
 Professors Jeong and O'Hara.2016-17: Not offered